New Legislation May Help Shoe Companies & Consumers Save Millions on Shoes

 The initiative targets a modest list of “non-controversial” footwear items that its authors believe can be added to GSP, including some categories of athletic shoes and boots for women, men, youth and toddlers.

-According to the AAFA, the bill is a “small but critical” step toward eliminating costly duties that have been impacting U.S.-based footwear makers as well as consumers.

 The GSP Footwear Bill covers U.S. imports from GSP countries amounting to 44 million pairs worth $450 million in customs value, the organization said.
 In total, the AAFA said the legislation would save U.S. companies $57 million in duties, which should trickle down to consumers.

-“That would be the idea — that the savings will be invested back into U.S. workers or passed down to consumers and to innovations,” said AAFA SVP of supply chain Nate Herman.
+“AAFA strongly supports this new footwear legislation as it makes small but critical changes to products that are eligible for GSP status,” Rick Helfenbein, president and CEO of AAFA, said.
+“If these footwear items are ultimately designated as GSP-eligible, companies will be able to use duty savings to support U.S. workers, to invest in product innovation, and have the ability to pass along savings to consumers.”

 FDRA president and CEO Matt Priest said that in addition to his organization’s support of the new bill — as well as its potential cost savings — he would like to see it broadened to include more categories of footwear.